jeremygray/pyfilesec/demos/readme.txt

 2. The .pem files in the demos/ directory are for demo purposes only, and should never be used for anything else (!).

-3. You can generate your own keys (.pem files) like this:
+3. You can generate your own keys (.pem files) like this (assuming you have an alias per Note 1):

-    % python /path/to/pyfilesec.py genrsa

-This is easier if you have an alias (per Note 1):

     % pfs genrsa